If you haven’t seen it yet, my last column is here .

 Despite your differences in opinion, I appreciate your reading and taking the time to write me.

-His response: Ah, I want to say that I am sorry that you got so many angry responses from the Chinese readers, though I guess it is just part of the job as a writer.
+Ah, I want to say that I am sorry that you got so many angry responses from the Chinese readers, though I guess it is just part of the job as a writer.

 I don’t think your email response will calm down the readers, but I also don’t see how you can say anything more than that.
 The conflict is resulted from the very fundamental culture difference.
 While western people are very vocal in criticism of their government, Chinese are very sensitive to the criticism and unflattering coverage about China, because Chinese don’t distinct the government and the country.
 You have been writing culture difference that you experience, here comes the big one, though not a positive oneJ